Celebrating Eleven Years Online...!

 Exterior Arrangement

-On Coaster, along the exterior side deck there is a step up to the Pilot House side deck, and a further step up to the foredeck.
+The aft deck, side decks, and saloon / galley are all at one level.
+The deck structures provide 6' - 6" standing headroom throughout.
+Along the exterior side deck there is a step up to the Pilot House side deck, and a further step up to the foredeck.
 The foredeck spans the full width of the vessel.
 In the cockpit area aft, a ladder leads up to the "boat deck" through a hinged hatch at the top of the ladder.
 The side and aft decks are surrounded by substantial bulwarks, especially around the cockpit area.

 Additionally the decks are protected by welded stanchions and railings along both sides of the pilot house deck and the fore deck.
 There are welded hand-holds on each house top, per owner's preferred locations.
 There is a manual windlass on the fore deck.
+The Pilot House doors are water tight.
+A water tight door is specified for the saloon, leading aft to the cockpit.
+The mast is arranged with a boom, to allow placing a small shore boat on the top of the aft cabin.
+The following photos show Coaster afloat:

 Interior Arrangement